TanyamonSiri/TanyamonSiri/README.md

 I'm now working as a data analyst but I was a former product development engineer, with a strong passion for data analytics and visualization.
 I'm continuing to grow in the data science field.
 - 🌱 I’ve completed the data science bootcamp by **xLab Digital**
-- 🔭 I’ve completed in-demand skills to be an entry-level Data Analyst with [DataRockie](https://datarockie.com/data-science-bootcamp/)
+- 🔭 I’ve completed in-demand skills to be a professional Data Analyst with [DataRockie](https://datarockie.com/data-science-bootcamp/)

 <!--
 **TanyamonSiri/TanyamonSiri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.